 * Driver inattention or Distracted Driving

-* Distraction in vehicle
+* Distraction in the vehicle

 * Failed to drive in a single lane